VincentS/Metanome-Wiki/Metanome-Developer-Guide.md

 9. Pull request should be reviewed and merged by another person.
 10. Push often, so that other developers can see and review your progress.

+**Metanome Frontend Submodule**
+The Metanome Frontend repository is included in the Metanome Frontend as an [git submodule](https://git-scm.com/docs/git-submodule) into the Metanome project directory ```frontend/src``` and is maintained separately.

+If changes are made to the Metanome Frontend the submodule reference has to be updated to the current HEAD of the Metanome Frontend repository using.

+*Work in progress*

 **Metanome API**

 The documentation of the API of Metanome is written in [API Blueprint](https://apiblueprint.org/) and can be found [here](http://docs.metanome.apiary.io/#).